Is a pet dog an ideal birthday present for everyone? What about a football or a makeup brush?

 People need to know that there isn’t a single version of the funnel that everyone agrees on.
 Some have a lot of “stages,” while others have a few, and each one has a different name, as well as different actions by both the business and the customer.

-If you’re interested in how it works, here’s an article you might want to check out.
+If you’re interested in how it works, here’s the sales funnel and email marketing article you might want to check out.

 This answers the question “who”.
 Demographic segmentation groups people using different variables.